trinile/hurry-up/README.md

 };
 module.exports = API_KEYS;
 ```
-Make sure the Twilio phone number is ten digits, with a leading + sign and no dashes - for example: '+14151234567'
+Make sure the Twilio phone number is a string of ten digits, with a leading + sign and no dashes - for example: '+14151234567'

 Create Twilio Phone Number